Board of Directors

 Nick Parker

-Nick has been with Live Oak Bank, a niche bank based in Wilmington specializing in small business, for eight years.
-Nick currently serves as a Vice President on the RV Park and Campsite Lending Team.
-He received his undergraduate degree from UNC Wilmington in Finance and Marketing and received his MBA from UNC Chapel Hill.
+Nick has been with Live Oak Bank, a niche bank specializing in small business lending, for nine years.
+Nick currently serves as Vice President on the RV Park and Campsite Lending Team.
+He received his undergraduate degree from UNCW in Finance and Marketing and received his MBA from UNC-Chapel Hill.
 Nick currently chairs the Finance Committee and sits on the DEI Committee at the Coastal Land Trust.
 Nick is married to his wife Kendall, and they have a Golden Retriever named Teak.

 Dr. Stanley R. Riggs has been on faculty in the Department of Geological Sciences, East Carolina University for 54 years; he served as distinguished Professor of the Thomas Harriot College of Arts and Sciences and as an East Carolina University Distinguished Research Professor (2000 to 2021).
-In 2022 Stan was the recipient of the Governor’s “North Carolina Award in Science” for significant contributions to the “Land of the Longleaf Pine”.
-In 2021 he was awarded the 2021 Francis Shepard Medal for “Excellence in Marine Geology” in honor of the “founder of American Marine Geology” by the international Society for Sedimentary Geology (SEPM).
+In 2022, Stan was the recipient of the Governor’s “North Carolina Award in Science” for significant contributions to the “Land of the Longleaf Pine”.
+In 2021, he was awarded the 2021 Francis Parker Shepard Medal for “Excellence in Marine Geology” in honor of the “founder of American Marine Geology” by the International Society for Sedimentary Geology (SEPM).
 Dr. Riggs received his B.S. degree from Beloit College (1960), M.A. degree from Dartmouth College (1962), and Ph.D. from the University of Montana (1967).
-Stan has received numerous awards and recognitions including the Oliver Max Gardner Award for the University of North Carolina system faculty member who “made the greatest contribution to the welfare of the human race” (1983), and co-designed and co-directed a USGS-funded, multi-institutional, cooperative study on the origin and evolutionary history of the complex, world-class North Carolina coastal-marine system.
+Stan was awarded the Oliver Max Gardner Award for the University of North Carolina system faculty member who “made the greatest contribution to the welfare of the human race” (1983), has been a member (1978-1983) and Co-Director of the International Geologic Correlation Program 156 on Marine Mineral Resources (1984-1992), was awarded the Queen Elizabeth II Senior Research Fellowship in Marine Science by the Australian Minister for Science (1986), and co-designed and co-directed a USGS-funded, multi-institutional, cooperative study on the origin and evolutionary history of the complex, world-class North Carolina coastal-marine system.
 He served on the NC Governor’s Committee on Marine Natural Resources (1970s), NC Mining Commission-Environmental Position (1979-1989), NC Coastal Management Commission’s Science Panel (1997-2016), and the NC Legislative Commission on Global Climate Change (2005-2011).
 From 2012-present, he established and directed North Carolina’s Land of Water (NC LOW), a nonprofit organization focused on implementing coastal-marine science in the public domain.
-Stan has spread the word on coastal dynamics and climate change through myriad book publications, hundreds of public lectures, workshops, reports, and television documentaries.
+Stan has spread the word on coastal dynamics and climate change through myriad book publications, hundreds of public lectures, workshops, reports and television documentaries.

 Ann Simpson

-Mary is the Regional Manager for NC State Industry Expansion Solutions (IES) serving Central North Carolina.
+Mary is the Regional Manager for NC State Industry Expansion Solutions (IES) serving Central North Carolina, including Alamance, Caswell, Cumberland, Hoke, Montgomery, Orange, Randolph, Richmond and Scotland Counties.
 Prior to joining IES, Mary worked for Cape Fear Community College in customized training, partnering with NC Works and other economic development organizations to assess the needs of manufacturers and deliver on-site services and training.
-Following her lifelong passion for the North Carolina coast, she is pleased to join the Coastal Land Trust Board of Directors.
+In addition, Mary has more than ten years of technical sales and support experience in telecommunications.
+Following her lifelong passion for the North Carolina coast, she is pleased to serve on the Coastal Land Trust Board of Directors.